demystifyfp/demystifyfp/content/fsharp/series/fstweet/dotliquid-setup.md

   > echo 'DotLiquid' >> src/FsTweet.Web/paket.references
   > echo 'Suave.DotLiquid' >> src/FsTweet.Web/paket.references
   ```

 The last step is running the `forge install` command, an alias for the `paket install` command.

 ```bash
 > forge install
 ```

-This command adds the references of the Nuget packages provided in the *paket.references* file to the `FsTweet.Web.fsproj` file.
+This command adds the references of the NuGet packages provided in the *paket.references* file to the `FsTweet.Web.fsproj` file.

 ## Initializing DotLiquid